YuliiaMan/YuliiaMan.github.io/README.md

 - Processing Data: MySQL - Local database

 ### Project Structure
-- SQL Solutions.docx – a file containing practical cases of data processing and analysis based on the Employees database.
+- SQL Solutions.pdf – a file containing practical cases of data processing and analysis based on the Employees database.